 Above all, a digital kitchen thermometer should be accurate.
 Accuracy is the key to a tool that helps you cook food to the perfect temperature.

 Speed is an important factor with a thermometer that claims to be instant, but it’s much less of an issue with oven thermometers.
-Look for an instant-read thermometer that stabilizes within 3 to 10 seconds.
+Look for an instant-read thermometer that stabilizes within three to 10 seconds.
 You’ll need the speed when reaching into a hot oven, over a grill, or into a pot to measure temperature.